Lymah123/100-days-of-code/daily-journal.md

 - I solved "remove element" problem on leetcode.
 - I wrote and published a blog post on my 2024 review.

+  Day 49: 12/01/25

+  - I worked on leetcode problem"Remove duplicate from sorted array"
+  - I published a blog post on week 7 of #100DaysOfCode